Digitex Token (DGTX) Price Down 14.3% This Week

-Digitex Token (CURRENCY:DGTX) traded down 7.3% against the US dollar during the 1 day period ending at 19:00 PM E.T. on September 7th.
-Over the last week, Digitex Token has traded 14.3% lower against the US dollar.
-Digitex Token has a market cap of $5.92 million and $5.13 million worth of Digitex Token was traded on exchanges in the last day.
-One Digitex Token coin can currently be bought for $0.0064 or 0.00000012 BTC on major cryptocurrency exchanges.
+Digitex Token (CURRENCY:DGTX) traded down 7.3% against the U.S. dollar during the twenty-four hour period ending at 12:00 PM ET on September 10th.
+Digitex Token has a market capitalization of $5.92 million and approximately $5.13 million worth of Digitex Token was traded on exchanges in the last day.
+One Digitex Token coin can currently be purchased for about $0.0064 or 0.00000012 BTC on exchanges.
+In the last seven days, Digitex Token has traded down 14.3% against the U.S. dollar.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.